An American Werewolf in Paris: Plot

 Andy and Serafine learn of a Fourth of July party Claude has planned and infiltrate it.
-They try to help the people escape, but flee once they see that police have entered.
-Claude and his men inject themselves with the transforming-inducing drug and slaughter almost all the guests.
+They try to help the people escape but flee after seeing that police have entered.
+Claude and his men inject themselves with the drug and slaughter almost all the guests.
 Andy and Serafine flee after killing a werewolf and setting Brad's spirit free.
 Serafine takes the drug to fight another werewolf when they become separated.
-Andy encounters them but, not knowing who is who, he accidentally shoots her and leaves her to be found by the police.
+Andy encounters them and, not knowing who is who, accidentally shoots her, leaving her to be found by the police.
 A werewolf then attacks him, chasing him down to an underground train track.
 The train stops due to it hitting the werewolf.
 It gets on the train where it attacks the driver and several passengers.
 The drug wears off, revealing Claude as the werewolf.
-Claude tries to inject himself with the last vial, but he is interrupted by Andy and the two fight.
-When Andy finds that Claude is the culprit behind his infection, the two struggle to obtain the last vial of the drug, and Andy is accidentally injected.
-After transforming, Andy kills and eats Claude's heart, thus ending his own werewolf curse and presumably Serafine's (this point is not clarified since earlier in the movie Serafine implied that Claude had stolen her blood to become a werewolf.
-In an alternate ending, after Andy eats Claude's heart, Serafine has a vision of her stepfather in the back of an ambulance, explaining how he found a cure before his death).
+Claude tries to inject himself with the last vial but is interrupted by Andy.
+In the ensuing fight, Andy finds that Claude is the culprit behind his infection.
+The two struggle to obtain the last vial of the drug, and Andy is accidentally injected.
+After transforming, Andy kills Claude and eats his heart, thus ending his own curse and presumably Serafine's (this point is not clarified since earlier in the movie Serafine implied that Claude had stolen her blood to become a werewolf).
 An ambulance transports her to the hospital.